 - And more

-The purpose of the reports is to provide quality assurance to the buyer of a used vehicle.
-By opening up the entire vehicle history, buyers can better understand whether or not sellers are being transparent and whether or not information in a classified ad is accurate and honest.
-Such reports are an invaluable tool for consumers, but they aren’t so cheap.
+The purpose of the reports is to provide quality assurance to the buyer of a used car.
+By opening up the entire vehicle history, purchasers can better understand whether or not sellers are being transparent and if a classified ad is accurate and honest.
+Such reports are invaluable for consumers, but they aren't so cheap.

-Reports are most often purchased in bulk by car dealerships who include them as part of their quality assurance on used vehicles.
-It’s a good idea for private buyers to invest in a CARFAX report, but most only do it for a car they have confidence is the one they want to buy.
+Reports are often purchased in bulk by car dealerships (including large operations like Carvana ) that provide them to offer quality assurance on used vehicles.
+It's a good idea for a private buyer to invest in a CARFAX report, but most only do it for a car they are serious about buying.

-The report therefore becomes like a final reassurance that they’re making the right decision, and if it turns up some error or hidden issue, then it was money well spent on the report.
+Therefore, the report becomes like a final reassurance that they're making the right decision, and if it turns up some error or hidden issue, then it was money well spent on the report.

-The company even offers a Buyback Guarantee where if you purchase a car with information on its report that proves to be inaccurate, especially regarding title, lemon status, and mileage/odometer status then they will buy the car back from you.
+The company even offers a Buyback Guarantee.
+If you purchase a car with information on its report that proves inaccurate, especially regarding title, lemon status, and mileage/odometer status, CARFAX will repurchase the car from you.

 How Do CARFAX Used Car Listings Work?

 So that's their report, but what about used car listings?
-Not everyone is aware that the website is also a great resource when it comes to looking up pre-owned listings.
-It’s not necessarily the most comprehensive, but it uses features from its reports to help users refine searches based on reliability factors, which is a standout feature from its competitors.
+Not everyone is aware that the website is also a great resource for looking up pre-owned listings.
+It's not necessarily the most comprehensive, but it uses features from its reports to help users refine searches based on reliability factors, which is a standout feature from its competitors.

 Using the Used Cars Site

-Once you’ve entered the basic information, you can also check a box to say whether or not you want to filter out all listings except for certified pre-owned vehicles.
-You can also switch the search over to finding a dealership by hitting the “Find a Dealer” button at the bottom of the search box.
-This instead will find any and all dealerships in your local area.
+Once the essential information is entered, you can check a box to filter out all listings except for certified pre-owned vehicles.
+You can also switch the search over to finding a dealership by hitting the "Find a Dealer" button at the bottom of the search box.

 - No Accidents or Damage Reported

-No Accidents or Damage Reported refers to cars that, as the name suggests, have been confirmed as accident or damage free up to date.
-This means that they are still in their original form and haven’t undergone any major bodywork repairs or component replacement due to external damage.
+No Accidents or Damage Reported refers to cars that, as the name suggests, have been confirmed as accident- or damage-free up to date.
+This means they are still in their original form and haven't undergone significant bodywork repairs or component replacement due to external damage.

-CARFAX 1-Owner refers to those vehicles that are confirmed by the company information to only have had one previous owner.
-This is important for those who want to find a vehicle that hasn’t changed hands lots of times.
-A single previous owner indicates that the car has been running well and so the other owner hasn’t sold it.
-Multiple previous owners is suggestive of problems, but also can mean that service history is less reliable and possibly incomplete.
+CARFAX 1-Owner refers to vehicles confirmed by the company information to only have had one previous owner.
+This is important for those who want to find a car that hasn't changed hands many times.
+Multiple previous owners are suggestive of problems and can mean that service history is less reliable and possibly incomplete.

-Service History refers to those vehicles for which they can guarantee a full and proper service history.
-It means there are no gaps in its service history and it has been at least serviced according to the basic OEM requirements.
+Service History refers to those vehicles with a complete service history as reported by CARFAX.
+It means there are no gaps in its service history, and the car has been at least maintained according to basic manufacturer requirements.